Blog / April 5, 2023 / Mary at CloudKitchens

 In such cases, however, owners must arrange their own delivery solutions.

-Staffing – While waiters and other front-of-house workers won’t be necessary, you’ll still need staff to take orders and cook up food.
+• Staffing: While waiters and other front-of-house workers won’t be necessary, you’ll still need staff to take orders and cook up food.
 At first, it might be manageable to run the kitchen alone.
 But, as your business grows in popularity, you’ll probably want to consider hiring a sous chef or two to help meet demand.
+Likewise, if you want to forego the high fees of popular delivery apps, you’ll need to pay drivers to actually get your products out to awaiting customers.

-Operational space – Whether you’re frying fajitas or simmering shoyu ramen, using high-quality equipment in a functioning operational space will allow you to turn out orders faster and rake in more profit.
+• Operational space: Whether you’re frying fajitas or simmering Shoyu Ramen, using high-quality equipment in a functioning operational space will allow you to turn out orders faster and rake in more profit.

-The initial cost of buying appliances can be massive, however, and present perhaps the largest obstacle for aspirational chefs hoping to open a ghost restaurant.
+The initial cost of buying appliances can be massive, however, and presents perhaps the largest obstacle for aspirational chefs hoping to open a ghost restaurant.
 Luckily, there’s a way to forego these high startup fees, as well—ghost kitchens.

 Run your ghost restaurant in a ghost kitchen by CloudKitchens